Topics

 Travel medical insurance can help to cover the cost of medical care if you become sick or injured while travelling.
 It can also help to cover the cost of travel if you need to be transported to a hospital in another country.
 This emergency medical coverage is the most common type of travel insurance.
 It can sometimes be referred to as travel accident insurance or travel health insurance.

-Trip interruption insurance (aka trip cancellation insurance)
+Trip interruption and trip cancellation insurance

 Why should Canadians make travel insurance part of their travel plans?